pbo-dpb/pboml-user-guide--guide-utilisateur-pboml/docs/analyst/tables-methodology.md

 ### Exception

-> There is an exception to this rule when you want to group variables/fields together on a table
+There is one exception to this rule: when one aspect of the described data can be grouped in a overarching category, merged cells can be used by the integrator to avoid repeating prefixes or suffixes in the table.
+This exception if limited in scope; please consult the production team if you think your table might be eligible for this exception.

 <table>
 <thead>